SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     container           : ResourceContainer
 ```

-Allows a game entity to gather from resource spots defined the `Harvestable` abilities of other game entities.
+Allows a game entity to gather from resource spots defined in the `Harvestable` abilities of other game entities.

 **auto_resume**
 Determines whether the game entity will automatically resume gathering after the resource spot is depleted.
 When enabled, the game entity will check if it can refill the depleted resource spot with one of its `Restock` abilities.
 Otherwise, the game entity will search for a new resource spot it can access with this ability.

 **resume_search_range**
-The range in which the game entity searches for a new resource spot if `auto_resume` is enabled.
+Range in which the game entity searches for a new resource spot if `auto_resume` is enabled.

 **targets**
-Resource spots that can be accessed with this ability.
+Resource spots that can be accessed and gathered from.

 **gather_rate**
-The rate at which the game entity collects resources from the resource spot.
+Rate at which the game entity collects resources from the targeted resource spot.

 **container**
 Resource container of the game entity where the gathered resources are stored.
 The resource container must be referenced by the game entity in a `ResourceStorage` ability.